On Focusing Statistical Power for Searches and Measurements in Particle Physics: Discussion and Conclusion

-The FTS framework gives the scientist control over the regions of maximum sensitivity, informed by independent previous measurements (as in our Higgs example) or by theory, without affecting the validity of the confidence intervals.
-As a theory-driven example, if an angular parameter is being measured, it may be sensible to concentrate power within $[0, 2\pi]$ using, e.g., a von Mises (circular normal) distribution.
+While FTS has Bayesian roots, it is a fully frequentist method that provides valid confidence intervals.
+The FTS framework gives the scientist control over the regions of maximum sensitivity, whether chosen after optimization studies on independent simulations, informed by independent previous measurements (as in our Higgs example) or by theory, without affecting the validity of the confidence intervals.
 The focus function allows the analyst to leverage prior knowledge about reasonable parameter regions within a fully frequentist analysis.
 However, the data under analysis should not be used to determine the focus.
 For example, one can explore the impact of different focus functions on the sensitivity using simulated samples over a range of true values of the parameter (see Figure~\ref{fig:median_lengths}) to provide guidelines, if the simulations did not use the observed data.
 The general rule is that a narrow focus leads to larger gains in power around the center of mass of the focus function, but one then pays a price (as compared to a wider focus) in terms of decreased power {\em if} the focus center of mass differs from the true value of the parameter $\mu^*$, as illustrated by the top row of Figure~\ref{fig:median_lengths}.
+While FTS is biased in the technical sense, it is a deliberate choice to enhance the power of the test in physics-motivated regions without having to compromise on the coverage of the confidence intervals.
+The CLs method in particle physics also introduces a bias in order to adjust the power of the test in certain regions.